DAY ONE | TUESDAY, DECEMBER 10

 Homayoon Kazerooni, CEO, SUITX

-11:30 PANEL DISCUSSION: HUMAN FACTORS AND USABILITY TESTING FOR INNOVATIVE, DISRUPTIVE TECHNOLOGIES
+11:30 MODULE: HUMAN FACTORS AND USABILITY TESTING FOR INNOVATIVE, DISRUPTIVE TECHNOLOGIES

 Current guidelines, best practices and regulatory standards apply to a broad range of existing medical devices, but rapid and constant technological breakthroughs continue to advance the device industry into unknown territory.
 Unprecedented developments in AI and machine learning, robotic surgical tools and systems, and nanotechnology continue to redefine the limits and functions of human factors in medical devices, and vigilant forecasting of trends will prepare human factors teams to utilize the full breadth of future innovations.